Extra "v." in full signal pathnames

 If this is un-intentional, could this be fixed to behave as other Verilog simulators?

-#2 Updated by Wilson Snyder 10 months ago
+#2 Updated by Wilson Snyder about 2 years ago

 - Category set to Unsupported